 1. Improving data acquisition and management

 Data is the foundation of condition monitoring programs, so the correct sensors need to be in place on the right equipment to fuel the analysis engine.
 Acquiring data doesn’t need to be complicated or advanced (for example it doesn’t need to be full-scale vibration monitoring) but some level of monitoring such as thermocouples attached to PLCs or current monitoring of drives should exist.
-You can find tips on choosing the correct data for successful predictive maintenance here.

 It is then important for this data to be accessible.
 Constant monitoring produces huge volumes of data and whilst direct internet connectivity on the shop floor may make things easy from an analysis point of view, careful consideration needs to be given to security.
 Effective mechanisms of separating IT and OT networks need to be employed but these don’t need to be painful – a simple IOLink interface could suffice or solutions like Siemens MindSphere can take all of the security and connectivity worries away.